telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/automatic-latest-version-retrieval.md

 Once the download succeeds, the latest version of the Telerik UI for ASP.NET AJAX will be available for use in the [Upgrade Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard%}) and the [New Project Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/creation-and-configuration-wizard%}).

->tip The GET LATEST buttons of the [Upgrade Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard%}) and the [New Project Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/creation-and-configuration-wizard%}) launch the Latest Version Acquirer tool too.
+>tip The GET LATEST buttons of the [Upgrade Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard%}), [Convert Project Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/convert-project%}) and [New Project Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/creation-and-configuration-wizard%}) launch the New Version Downloader tool too.

->note The Latest Version Acquirer tool actually downloads the hotfix zip files, containing the latest Telerik binaries	and any resources vital for the Telerik Web Application/Web Site project creation.
+>note The New Version Downloader tool actually downloads the hotfix zip files, containing the latest Telerik binaries	and any resources vital for the Telerik Web Application/Web Site project creation.
 These get unpacked to the `%appdata%\Telerik\Updates` folder.
 >If you find the list of packages offered too long and you don't need the older versions, you can	close Visual Studio and use Windows Explorer to delete these distributions.